 Not many people in the United States or the world today know who Irish-American John Gregory Bourke was, and that is unfortunate.
 Few historical figures have ever had his rare combination of heroism in a major war; chronicling and participating in two decades of conflict with a fierce indigenous foe; world renowned…Continue

 While hiking with my American-born kids I found myself repeating the words “hay foot, straw foot” trying to motivate them to keep going as they were getting tired.
 I reflected on how I first learned the phrase from my West Cork granny, and decided to investigate the term a little further.
 I grew intrigued to learn this phrase is shared between Ireland and America.

 “Hay-foot, straw-foot” was a term my late granny…

 Memorial Day, originally titled Decoration Day, has a somewhat murky origin.
-But what is clear is that on May 30, 1868, 146 years ago today, 5,000 gathered at Arlington National Cemetery to commemorate the 20,000 fallen warriors buried there, with the help…Continue
+But what is clear is that on May 30, 1868, 146 years ago today, 5,000 gathered at Arlington National Cemetery to commemorate the 20,000 fallen warriors buried there, with the help of remarks by General and future President James…Continue

 By Joe Gannon and Gerry Regan

-It’s hard to believe that it’s now been 23…Continue
+It’s hard to believe that it’s now been 23 years since we participated in one of our most memorable St.…Continue

 ”They could take our land, starve our poor, destroy our homes and plunder our institutions; they could deny us education, but they could not destroy our music and song” No truer words were ever spoken.
 These are by Derek Warfield himself.